-[Compare directly to normative data] Figure tk depicts the CES of the 5 neglect participants over the range of performance in the healthy controls.
-As can be observed, three of the patients performed well inside normal performance, with the remaining two far-afield.
-It's also worth noting that one of the two, Patient 171, did not show any signs of neglect on the clinical tests, and the other, Patient 454, exhibited only weakly neglecting symptoms when compared with their cohort.
+[Compare directly to normative data] Figure tk depicts the CES of the 5 neglect participants over the range of performance observed in the healthy controls.
+As can be seen in the figure, three of the patients performed well within the range of healthy controls.
+In contrast, the final two patients demonstrated leftward CESs that were well outside the range of the healthy older controls.
+It is also worth noting that one of the two, Patient 171, did not show any signs of neglect on the clinical tests, and the other, Patient 454, exhibited only weakly neglecting symptoms when compared with their cohort.
 The patient produced a bisection bias above our threshold, though only at 6%, a near median performance for the group, and produced errors in figure copying, but did not miss any left-sided targets in the stars test.
 It also should be noted that Patient 171 did not show similarly large rightward CE sizes, so it cannot be said that the result was a deficit of general covert re-orienting, but, indeed, a lateralized deficit (CESR of -22 and 11 for 50 and 150ms SOA respectively).
 For Patient 454, it was less clear (CESR of -263 and -21 for 50 and 150ms SOA respectively; negative values indicate faster invalid trials).

+Comparing TE and SWM

-The reduced group size as a result of the inability of 3 patients to orient to leftward targets prevents reliable statistical analysis of the relationship between the covert orienting and visual working memory tasks.
+The reduced group size as a result of the inability of three patients to orient to leftward targets prevents reliable statistical analysis of the relationship between the covert orienting and visual working memory tasks.
 The two patients that performed well outside of the range of healthy performance on the covert orienting task did not stand out with extreme performance deficits on the visual working memory task.
 When compared with the rest of the neglecting group, Patient 454 performed slightly worse than the median on both measures, while Patient 171, who, incidentally was the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant, again, on both measures.
+This lack of reliably similar performance between the two tasks hints at the decoupled nature of the two domains suggested earlier.

 TODO: table with performance on both tasks and clinical measures.
 Group medians in margins.

+FIXME: Above two paragraphs could be mostly moved to Discussion

 Discussion

-[VWM single] The response precision data indicates that the patients were able to understand and perform the basic task of pointing to a colour to a similar degree of proficiency as the two control groups.
-However, the data appears to indicate that Neglect patients fail to recall the colour of targets and respond in a way that indicates more prevalent guessing.
+[VWM single] The response precision data indicates that the patients were able to perform the basic task of indicating a colour to a similar degree of proficiency as the two control groups, demonstrating that basic perceptual representations are in-tact, and that they are able to respond as well as controls when they are able to recall the correct visual information.
+However, the data appears to indicate that neglect patients fail to recall the colour of targets and respond in a way that indicates more prevalent guessing.